Wendy Paramor: Recognition

 In 2014, the Paramor prize was created by the Liverpool (Australia) City Council.

 Personal life

 In October 1967, her son Luke was born.
-She never married his father, Vernon Treweeke, who was also painter.
+She never married his father, Vernon Treweeke, who was also a painter.
 In 1973, at the age of 34, Paramor was diagnosed with a brain tumour.
 She died on 28 November 1975 at the Wolper Jewish Hospital in Woollahra, Sydney, New South Wales.